|UChicago Mobile App|

 Dusable Museum of African American History: located right in Hyde Park, across from the University of Chicago hospital.

-Mexican Fine Arts Center Museum: located in the Pilsen neighborhood, the largest Latino cultural institution in the nation and the only Latino museum accredited by the American Association of Museums.
+National Museum of Mexican Art: located in the Pilsen neighborhood, the largest Latino cultural institution in the nation and the only Latino museum accredited by the American Association of Museums.
 Free Admission.

 Theater: Chicago is home to many fine theaters and acting ensembles including the famous Second City comedy-improvisational troupe, Goodman, and Steppenwolf companies.
 Professional theater on campus is at the Court Theater, and student productions can be seen at University Theater, Also, check HotTix which has half-priced same-day tickets for theater productions in Chicago.